nealcaren/CrisisOpportunity/markdown/race_traits.md

 It is also true that where numbers are small proportions are high.
 The startling criminal showing of the Northern Negro can be accounted for largely on this principle.
-Suppose that there were but one Chinaman in a community, and coming, as he [naturally]{.underline} would, into hostile contact with a wide area, he should be arrested and convicted.
+Suppose that there were but one Chinaman in a community, and coming, as he naturally would, into hostile contact with a wide area, he should be arrested and convicted.
 The criminal records of that community would show that one hundred per cent of the Chinese population belonged to the criminal class.